-- · Do crafts, drawing and colouring with your child. - · Play games that include learning about numbers and letters. - Take your children grocery shopping and involve them in choosing fruit, vegetables and other food items. - Get involved in their make-believe play, even if it means dressing up and sipping tea. - Read to your children, share a traditional story, or a story about when you were young.
+- $\cdot\,$ Do crafts, draw and colour with your child. - Play games that include learning about numbers and letters. - Take your child grocery shopping and involve them in choosing fruit, vegetables and other food items. - Get involved in make-believe play, like dressing up and sipping tea. - Read to your child, share a traditional story, or a story about when you were young.